boletebrige/vue-shop/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## TODO
+- General
+    - Lazy load on images
+    - Favicon
+- Products page
     - Sort by
-- Cart
     - Pagination
-- Lazy load on images
-- Favicon
+- Product page
     - Effect on price
-- Selects on product page
-- disable add to cart if product have option but options aren't selected
+    - (style modal) disable add to cart if product have option but options aren't selected
     - change images on color select
+    - gallery controlls
+- Cart
+    - change if color changes
+    - steps
+    - buyer data form